-Have you recently been injured in an Uber or Lyft accident?
+Have you recently been injured in a Lyft or Uber accident?
 If so, you may be entitled to recover monetary compensation for the harms you have suffered.
 Call Injury Trial Lawyers, APC to learn about how we can help you file a personal injury claim for damages.
 Our attorneys have more than 22 years of experience and have helped thousands of injured San Diego accident victims recover millions in compensation for their injuries.

 We know that you expect to get from one place to another safely when you use a rideshare service, and that an unexpected accident and injury can be devastating.
 We will fight to make sure that you are properly compensated for your injuries by the at-fault driver and/or rideshare company.
 Call today to schedule a free consultation with one of our rideshare accident injury attorneys.